AtonLucas/kunst-og-tech_Vraa/pdf/README.md

-This folder contains the following:
+This folder contains pdf's and guides for the classes

-* PDF's containing pictures and examples of wiering for the arduino